 She was the first foreign anchorperson in the history of television news in Italy, where she went on to host multiple political talk shows.
 Since moving to the United States in 2009, Rula has been an on-air foreign policy analyst for MSNBC and a contributor to the Daily Beast, Newsweek and Salon.com, where her articles have reflected a deep knowledge of Islamic extremism, the Israeli-Palestinian conflict, and the new political order in the Arab Muslim world.
 Rula has appeared frequently on CNN and Bloomberg, and she has written op-eds for the New York Times and the San Jose Mercury News, among other media outlets.

-Her first novel Miral has been translated into 15 languages, selling over 2 million copies worldwide.
+Her first novel Miral, a best-seller, has been translated into 15 languages.
 She also wrote the screenplay for the film of the same name, which had its U.S. premiere at the United Nations General Assembly Hall.

 In 2000, the combination of her strong personality and charisma led to her first job as an on-air reporter, soon becoming the first foreign anchorwoman to broadcast the evening news in the history of Italian television.